PawseySC/singularity-containers/_episodes/03-bio-example-mounts.md

 Let's try and use Singularity and Nextflow to run a demo RNA sequencing pipeline based on [RNAseq-NF](https://github.com/nextflow-io/rnaseq-nf).

 First, if it's not already on your system, you'll need to install Nextflow.
 You'll need to install a Java runtime and download the Nextflow executable.
 It will take a few minutes to download all of the required dependencies, but the process is fairly automated.
-This is a template install [script]{ page.root }}/files/install-nextflow.sh) for a Linux box.
+This is a template install [script]({ page.root }}/files/install-nextflow.sh) for a Linux box.
 If you're running at Pawsey *e.g.* on Zeus, all you need is to `module load nextflow`.

 Then, let's `cd` into the appropriate directory: